andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev can now generate charts in xlsx files with the --xchart option.
 * interval-normalize has a new --normalize-cpu option to normalize multi CPU CSV files from toplev or perf
 * toplev now supports an experimental --drilldown option to automatically rerun